iluvjava/Maths/Notebook 2.0 obsidian/AMATH 582 Data Science/Linear Discriminant Analysis, LDA.md

 ---
 ### **Intro**

 Here, we will be interested in thinking about projecting label data onto a line in $\mathbb{R}^n$, and then formulate late the problem as a Eigenvalue Decomposition problem Computationally.
+We are interested in the formulation of the problem and how it's solved.

-**Application Scenario:**
+**Problem | Best Linear Separations with a Vector**

 > Given training data set $x_1, x_2, \cdots, x_n\in \mathbb{R}^d$ consisting of 2 classes of labels, $C_1$, and $C_2$, we are looking for a unit vector such that, the projection of the data onto the vector best "Discriminate" the labeled data.